visgl/deck.gl/dev-docs/RFCs/v6.0/gpu-screengrid-aggregation-rfc.md

 	* cellSizeChagned (Bool) : should be set to true when cellSize is changed.
 * countsBuffer: (Buffer, optional) : used to update aggregation data per grid, details in Output section.
 * maxCountBuffer: (Buffer, optional) : used to update total aggregation data, details in Output section.
+* projectPoints (Bool) : when true performs aggregation in screen space.
+* gridTransformMatrix (Mat4) : used to transform input positions before aggregating them (for example, lng/lat can be moved to +ve range, when doing world space aggregation, projectPoints=false).

 ### Output
 * results(Object): Contains following Buffer objects.
 If these buffers are not provided to the method, new Buffers with enough size are created and returned.